owtysm/CuoreUI/README.md

 > CuoreUI is in development<br>
 > Documentation is being worked on.

-Repository source updates ahead of release binarys on NuGet.
+The repository source updates faster than the release binaries on NuGet.

 # A WinForms library..
 This is a C# .NET Winforms UI Library with <ins>modern-looking</ins> controls, components and forms.